What is the danger of a soporous state? Soporous state: description, causes, duration

 • 33.
 Reactive psychoses: reactive depression, reactive paranoid.
 Reactive psychoses

 • 34.
-Neurotic reactions, neurosis, neurotic personality development.
+Neurotic reactions, neuroses, neurotic personality development.

 • 35.
 Hysterical (dissociative) psychoses.